2lambda123/DragonID-NASAAsteroidMiningChallenge2016/README.md

 ![Dragonfly Render](https://github.com/DragonID/NASAAsteroidMiningChallenge2016/blob/master/Renders/Dragonfly.JPG)

 **Javelin:** An additional part of the payload is the Javelin satellite which contains a ‘telescopic’ mini-bore module that is designed to uncompact during flight, and then embed itself in the soft regolith of the asteroid.
-It has a few key components, namely the two (or more) stage telescopic system for size elongation, the hollow of the actual system, a set of reverse fins that serve both to anchor the stages, and to not allow the reverse motion of the module, as well as a full sensor package within the outer and inner shell.
+It has a few key components, namely the two (or more) stage telescopic system for size elongation (a good analogue is the system used in umbrellas), the hollow of the actual system, a set of reverse fins that serve both to anchor the stages, and to not allow the reverse motion of the module, as well as a full sensor package within the outer and inner shell.
 The ability to embedded itself into the soft regolith at a depth of 2, 3, even 10 meters will provide much better data about the composition of the asteroid, its mining potential, as well as scientific data.
 Furthermore, depending on the makeup of the system and the depth of embedding, the Javelin can be used as the anchor point(s) for an orbital control system.

 ![Javelin Render](https://github.com/DragonID/NASAAsteroidMiningChallenge2016/blob/master/Renders/Javelin.JPG)